vservtech/restic-cron-docker/Readme.md

 2. Sign-off new version for npm package (`npm version xxx`)
 3. Build Docker image with `npm run build`
 4. Tag latest with `npm run tag:latest`
-5. Test with `npm run start` && `npm run exec` to get shell access into the container
+5. Test with `npm run exec` to get shell access into the container
 6. Deploy with `npm run deploy`

 ## How to get versions of installed packages